Besim Mehmedić

-Besim Mehmedić (born 12 September 1955) is a Bosnian politician who served as Premier of Sarajevo Canton from 2009 to 2011.
-Mehmedić was also the director of the Sarajevo Institute for Urbanization from 2002 to 2004 and the Federal Minister of Traffic and Communication from 1998 until 2003.
+Besim Mehmedić (born 12 September 1955) is a Bosnian politician who served as Prime Minister of Sarajevo Canton from 2009 to 2011.
+He was also the director of the Sarajevo Institute for Urbanization from 2002 to 2004, and the Federal Minister of Traffic and Communication from 1998 until 2003.
 He was a member of the Party for Bosnia and Herzegovina until 2012.

 Mehmedić was born in Sarajevo, FPR Yugoslavia, present-day Bosnia and Herzegovina, where he completed his primary and highschool education, before graduating from the Faculty of Architecture at the University of Sarajevo in 1979.